Gniminion/conference-tracker/README.md

 front-desk workers to cross-check attendee information easily and provide them with ticket identification.

 Features:
- - Store data such as attendee name, age, contact information, organization, position, and interested academic fields.
+ - Store data such as attendee name, contact information, and organization.
  - Able to delete attendee information.
  - Confirm attendee attendance by a yes or no checkbox.
  - Search by name.